AlejandroSalamancaRuiz/Social-Media-Analytics-Equinox-AI-Lab/README.md

 The tool's objective is to answer some relevant questions about the network of followers and content published by the company.

+The questions are answered by exploiting a modeled graph where there are two types of nodes, the nodes that represent followers and the nodes that represent content (posts).
+The connection between the nodes is given by the reactions of followers to posts.
+This way, we can answer some interesting questions about the network.

 ## Architecture

 The application's architecture is thought so the backend and frontend can be decoupled and deployed in different containers or VMs.